SuperSaiyanMohamed/dropshipping-woocommerce/README.txt

 * ADDED: Order splits based on Knawat and non-knawat product for better order handling.
 * ADDED: Dashboard widget for display Knawat status ( Sell and profit)
 * ADDED: Functionality for Multiple Dropshippers ( Local DS and Default DS)
-* ADDED: Knawat produc cost field in product variation edit screen
+* ADDED: Knawat product cost field in product variation edit screen
 * IMPROVEMENT: Some Improvements
 * FIXED: some bug fixes.